AtharvaU8/CastlePass/README.md

 ### Future Updates

-- Custom Password Saving (Secure & Private) – A safer way to save passwords without compromising security.
+- Custom Password Feature (Secure & Private) – Store and retrieve your custom passwords securely using encrypted chess moves.
 - Password Manager - A secure and unique password manager.
-- Multiple Chess Engines – More bot difficulty levels for better gameplay.
+- Multiple Chess Engines – More bot difficulty levels and better gameplay to generate even more randomized passwords..
 - User Move Validation – Ensure your moves follow strong security rules.

-### Vision
+- Enhanced Security – Implementing even stronger encryption methods beyond hashing for added protection.

-- We aim to revolutionize password security by making it interactive, engaging, and foolproof.
+- Multi-Platform Support – Expanding to mobile and other platforms for wider accessibility.

-- Chess isn't just a game—it’s your way to better security!
+We aim to revolutionize password security by making it interactive and more engaging.
+Stay tuned for future updates!
+Your password security is about to get a whole lot smarter!

 <br>